GLOBAL MARKETS-World shares get boost from Japan, yen lags

 The Japanese action had helped "reverse the recent dollar/yen bear trend" said Tom Levinson, currency strategist at ING, adding he thought 102.85/95 yen resistance would hold for now.

-The move also helped the dollar hold steady against a basket of currencies, while the euro also rose against the yen to post a new February high.
+The move also helped the dollar edge higher against a basket of currencies, while the euro also rose against the yen to post a new February high.

 A run of weak U.S. data - most recently manufacturing output and the last two major payrolls numbers - had put the dollar under pressure and led to fresh speculation about the likely pace at which U.S. monetary stimulus will be withdrawn.